-(1) New standards issued not yet adopted
+- 3 Significant accounting policies (continued) - (1) New standards and interpretations not yet adopted

-A number of new standards, amendments to standards and interpretation are not yet effective for the year ended 31 December 2014, and have not been applied in preparing these financial statements.
+A number of new standards, amendments to standards and interpretations have been issued that are applicable to the Fund but are not yet effective for the year ended 31 December 2015, and have not been applied in preparing these financial statements:

-IFRS 9 Financial Instruments: IFRS 9, published in July 2014, replaces the existing guidance in IAS 39 Financial Instruments: Recognition and Measurement.
-IFRS 9 includes revised guidance on the classification and measurement of financial instruments, including a new credit loss model for calculating impairment on financial assets and new general hedge accounting requirements.
-IFRS 9 is effective for annual reporting periods beginning on or after 1 January 2018, with early adopting permitted;
+IFRS 9, published in July 2014, replaces the existing guidance in IAS 39 Financial Instruments: Recognition and Measurement.
+IFRS 9 includes revised guidance on the classification and measurement of financial instruments, including a new expected credit loss model for calculating impairment on financial assets, and the new general hedge accounting requirements.
+It also carries forward the guidance on recognition and derecognition of financial instruments from IAS 39.
+For hedge accounting, the requirements are generally applied prospectively, with some limited exceptions.